 LIV.
 Of the action of the arteries.
-There is no part of the body to which the heart does not send blood by the arteries, for it is impossible to make a puncture, with the finest needle, into any of our organs, without wounding several of these vessels and causing an effusion of blood.
+There is no part of the body to which the heart does not send blood by the arteries, for, it is impossible to make a puncture, with the finest needle, into any of our organs, without wounding several of these vessels, and causing an effusion of blood.
 The aortic arterial system may be compared to a tree, whose trunk, represented by the aorta, having its root in the left ventricle of the heart, extends afar its branches, and throws out, on every side, its numerous ramifications.
 The size of the arteries decreases, the farther they are from the trunk by which they are given off.
 Their form, however, is not that of a cone, they are rather cylinders arising from one another, and decreasing successively in size.
-As the branches given off by a trunk, taken collectively, have a greater diameter than that of the trunk itself, the capacity of the arterial system increases with the distance from the heart; hence it follows, that as the blood is continually flowing from a straiter to culation, and further, by the fact that, if the heart of a living animal be grasped, no effort of the hand will repress its action.
+As the branches given off by a trunk, taken collectively, have a greater diameter than that of the trunk itself, the capacity of the arterial system increases with the distance from the heart, hence it follows, that as the blood is continually flowing from a straiter to a wider channel, its course must slacken.
+The direction of the arteries is often tortuous, and it is observed, that the arteries which are sent to hollow viscera, as the stomach, the uterus and the bladder, or other parts capable of contracting, of stretching, and of changing their dimensions every moment, as the lips, are much the most curved, no doubt, that they may by unfolding, give way to the extension of the tissues into which they are distributed.
+Lastly, the arteries arise from one another, and form with the trunk or branch from which they are given off, an angle varying in size, but which is always obtuse, and more or less acute towards the branch.